pombreda/lepl/doc-src/advanced.rst

 Global Memoizer

-  The `memoize() <api/redirect.html#lepl.rewriters.memoize>`_ rewriter applies a single memoizer to all matchers.
+  The `memoize() <api/redirect.html#lepl.rewriters.memoize>`_ rewriter applies a single memoizer to all functions.
 For more information see :ref:`memoisation` below.